PARTNERSHIPS FOR SAFER COMMUNITIES

 Mayor Sandy Stimpson

-Our community is safer with partnerships.
+All communities are safer with a partnership.
 In times of crime or terrorist threats, the goal of the Cyber-Intelligence Unit of the Mobile Police Department is to keep public gathering places—where you work, attend school, shop, go for entertainment—safe.

 About Project Shield